zonemaster/zonemaster-backend/docs/Installation.md

 install -v -m 755 ./zm_rpcapi-bsd /usr/local/etc/rc.d/zm_rpcapi
 install -v -m 755 ./zm_testagent-bsd /usr/local/etc/rc.d/zm_testagent
 ```

+> If this is an update of Zonemster-Backend, you should remove any script from older
+> version of Zonemaster-Backend in `/usr/local/etc/rc.d`, i.e. any for Zonemaster except for
+> the ones just installed.

 ### 5.2 Database engine installation and configuration (FreeBSD)